keesiemeijer/wp-parser-validate/README.md

 cd wp-parser-validate
 ```

-After that install the dependencies using composer:
+Install the dependencies using composer:
 ```bash
 composer install
 ```